 We have increased our office recycling efforts, provide recycling bins throughout the Garden, and donate glass to Useful Glassworks.
-We are also working to not only control invasive plants on lands which buffer the Garden, but to also grow native species for restoration of these and other lands in southwest Idaho.
+We are also working not only to control invasive plants on lands that buffer the Garden, but also to grow native species for restoration of these and other lands in southwest Idaho.
 The Garden will use these projects to help educate the public about Idaho’s natural resources.

 Rare Idaho Plants at the IBG

 Did you know that IBG has three globally rare species in our plant collection?
 Two of the plants came to us because their populations were going to be destroyed and the “rescued” bulbs and rhizomes needed a new home.
 Aase’s onion (Allium aaseae) bulbs were planted in 2006 after being salvaged from county lands slated for landfill expansion.
 The entire range of this species is in southwest Idaho, where it grows on deep sandy soils in about 4 counties.
 Flowering is in March and April.
 You can see it in the Lewis and Clark Native Plant Garden.

 McFarlane’s four o’clock (Mirabilis macfarlanei) occurs in Hell’s Canyon and a few small populations along the Salmon River, but its entire global range is within 3 counties.
 This stunning beauty is extremely deep rooted and long-lived.
 Rhizomes were salvaged and planted at IBG on several different occasions over the last 20 years.
 McFarlane’s four o’clock flowers in the Western Waterwise Garden in May and June.